The Wog Boy: Songs

+Release

+The Wog Boy premiered in Melbourne on 9 February 2000.
+It previewed on 180 screens over the weekend of 18 to 20 February and grossed $1.2 million in three days, the biggest ever preview grosses for an Australian film and enough to have ranked third at the Australian box office for the week.
+It officially opened on 200 screens on 24 February and grossed $10 million in its first five weeks.
+It went on to gross $11,449,799 at the box office in Australia, becoming the tenth highest-grossing Australian film of all time.

 Sequels

 A sequel, Wog Boy 2: Kings of Mykonos, began production in October 2009 with Nick Giannopoulos and Vince Colosimo returning in the cast.
 The sequel was released in Australia on 20 May 2010.

 In June 2021, a third film Wog Boys Forever was released in October 2022.

-Box office

-The Wog Boy grossed $11,449,799 at the box office in Australia.